You have many options to get help for this class:

 - No late lab will be accepted.

-Each lab will have a variable number of exercises, but the total number of parts will total ten.
-Each of the ten parts will be graded as follows:
+Each lab will have a variable number of exercises, but the total number of parts will total five.
+Each of the five parts will be graded as follows:

-- 1 point: Reasonably simplified, correct final answer and supporting work both written legibly.
+- 2 points: Reasonably simplified, correct final answer and supporting work both written legibly.
 Final answer is boxed and exercise number and part are clearly labeled.

 - 0 point: No effort or attempt is made.